-Audit your system to confirm it is adequately and reliably backed up in the cloud, completely inaccessible from your network.
-This is your best way to recover against a ransomware attack without paying a ransom.
+Audit your system to confirm it is adequately and reliably backed up in the cloud and completely inaccessible from your network.

+This is referred to as Air Gapping and is your best means to recover against a ransomware attack without paying a ransom.